hbctraining/Intro-to-ChIPseq-flipped/README.md

 :----------|:----------|:----------|:----------|
 | Biologists | Beginner/Intermediate | None | 3-day workshop (~19.5 hours of trainer-led time)|

+### Learning Objectives

+1. Understand the necessity for, and use of, the command line interface (bash) and HPC for analyzing high-throughput sequencing data.
+2. Understand best practices for designing a ChIP-seq experiment and analysis the resulting data.

+> These materials were developed for a trainer-led workshop, but are also amenable to self-guided learning.

 ### Description

 This repository has teaching materials for an Introduction to ChIP-sequencing data analysis workshop.
 The workshop is organized into two parts:

 ### Part I: Raw reads to peak calls (4 sessions)
 > Pre-requisite: Introduction to Shell

+This workshop focuses on teaching computational skills to enable the effective use of an high-performance computing environment to implement a ChIP-seq data analysis workflow.
+In addition to running the workflow from FASTQ files to peak calls, the workshop covers best practice guidlelines for ChIP-seq experimental design and data organization/management and data visualization for quality control.

 * Introduction to ChIP-seq
 * QC using FASTQC